Paschal candle: Other times of the year

+The candle remains in the sanctuary close to the altar and is lit at least in all the more solemn worship services until Pentecost (or in some traditions until Ascension Day, when it is extinguished just after the Gospel).
+In this context the Paschal candle symbolises the presence of the glorified risen Christ.

+After Eastertide, the candle should be kept in the baptistry, so that in the celebrations of baptisms the candles of the baptized may be lit from the candle.
+The Paschal candle is lit during baptisms to signify the Holy Spirit and fire that John the Baptist promised to those who were baptised in Christ.

-In the Novus Ordo, the Paschal candle is also lit and placed near the casket or urn during the funeral services such as the Mass of Repose and the Mass of Requiem.
-It is important to note that once lit the candle should remain burning until finished.
-This is to signify the hope of the resurrection into which Christians are baptised.
+Before 1955, the option existed of blessing the baptismal font on the Vigil of Pentecost, and this was the only time the Paschal candle would be lit at services after Ascension.
+In the Ordinary form of the Roman Rite, the Paschal candle is lit and should be placed near the coffin during the Mass of the repose of the soul or the Requiem.
+This is to indicate that the death of a Christian is his or her own passover.

 Eastern usage

 In the Eastern Orthodox and Byzantine Catholic churches, there is no direct correspondence to the Western Paschal candle.
 However, throughout Bright Week, the priest carries a cross and paschal trikirion at all of the services, especially when censing, during the Little Entrance or when giving the Paschal greeting.
 The trikirion consists of three lit candles in a candlestick, which the priest carries in his left hand.
 In the Slavic tradition, the three candles may be white or different colors: green, red, blue.
 The deacon also carries a special Paschal candle which is a single large candle whenever he leads an ektenia (litany) or censes.